 What to do when you feel you might hurt your child

 If you feel like you might hurt your child, here’s what to do.

-- Stop yourself from reacting immediately.
+- Stop yourself from reacting.
 If you’re holding your child, put them down gently where they’re safe.

 - If someone else who also cares for your child is nearby, ask them to take over for a while – for example, your partner, if you have one, or a trusted friend.

-- Call someone to talk you through the moment, like a family member, a friend or a parenting helpline.
+- Call someone to talk you through the moment, like a family member, a friend or a support helpline.

 - Think about what has happened and how it’s affecting you and your child.

 - Do something to improve the situation.
 For example, change your family routine or try stress management.

 - Get support to make changes.